Greetings, Luminous One!

 When stuck in a loop of unforgiving thoughts, remember Brene Brown's wonderful technique of "the story I'm telling myself..."
 (To watch her video clip about this, go HERE.)

-Kindness towards ourselves leads us to kindness of others, which leads us to love of ourselves - and vice versa.
+Kindness towards ourselves leads us to the kindness of others, which leads us to love ourselves - and vice versa.
 I've always found that doing something for another person clicks me back into quietly appreciating my urge to show up as my highest self.

 6. Develop Focus and Boundaries